Andy Warhol’s Grave Site

 When to visit: Any time during daylight hours

 I’m a huge fan of pop art icon Andy Warhol.
 Besides the fact that he’s from my hometown of Pittsburgh, Warhol was a groundbreaking multimedia artist who pushed boundaries and got people talking.
-(If, for whatever reason, you’re ever compelled to present me with a gift of some sort, anything Warhol-related is a great idea.)
+If you’re ever compelled to present me with a gift of some sort, anything Warhol-related is a great idea!

 What makes Warhol’s grave a quirky attraction?
 How about all the Campbell’s soup cans admirers have left as a token of their appreciation?
 Or the bags of art supplies and other trinkets?
 For fans of Warhol, it’s worth a visit.

 The livestream is part of a project called “Figment.”
 That line comes from a quote Warhol gave in which he said, “I always thought I’d like my own tombstone to be blank.
 No epitaph and no name.
 Well, actually, I’d like it to say ‘figment.'”